mangtronix/MusicDevices/WeeklySchedule.md

         - Only works with MPE-enabled VSTs
         - Individual notes are sent on separate MIDI channels and are preceded by a pitch bend that achieves the pitch from the tuning system
         - VST pitch bend range must be set to 48 semitones (+/- 2 octaves)
-        - Note: unfortunately the pitch bend from a non-MPE hardware controller will **not** affect the sound in the VST so you can't actually play in an Arabic keyboard style
+        - Note: for the pitch to be correct the bend range must be 48 semitones.
+For the pitch bend wheel to work the VST must respond to the pitch wheel even in MPE mode.
+E.g. Repro-5 supports 48 semitones but doesn't respect the pitch wheel in MPE mode, and MiniFreak V only allows 24 semitones bend.
     - Using Ableton tuning with MPE-enabled hardware synths
         - Use External Instrument device and select MPE as the output MIDI channel
         - See [MPE/Multi-channel Settings (Ableton)](https://www.ableton.com/en/live-manual/11/editing-mpe/#mpe-in-external-plug-ins)